josereyes05/git-day-1/README.md

 # git-day-1
-Jeez this is my first class of git
+This is my first class of git
+let's try something